Film and Animation (BFA) – Handbook

 Animation students may choose any technique (2D, 3D, or stop motion) in Animation Production I or Animation Production II.

-POLICY PENDING APPROVAL: Students may request permission from their craft workshop instructor to craft on one or both shorts outside of their enrolled workshop for class credit, craft on one short while making their own shorter short in the style of the workshop, or produce on a short that they have also written (if the script has not earned credit in another course).
-Permission for exceptions is not automatic and may be denied if there are directors willing to collaborate with them within their craft workshop.
+Students may request permission from their craft workshop instructor to craft on one or both shorts outside of their enrolled workshop for class credit, craft on one short while making their own shorter short in the style of the workshop, or produce on a short that they have also written (if the script has not earned credit in another course).
+Permission for exceptions is not automatic and may be denied even if there are directors willing to collaborate with them within their craft workshop.

 Return to contents.